This process began with a question,

 My name is Lacey, and I don’t understand people as broken, disordered, or incomplete.

 I see people responding intelligently to the conditions they’ve lived inside, shaped by a culture that prizes performance, certainty, and forward motion over presence and contact.
+Shaped, too, by the relationships that formed them: the ones that made room for them, and the ones that didn't.

 My Story of Unbecoming